jamesmunns/python-sdk/README.rst

 PLEASE NOTE: Receiving data via MQTT will work only for Python versions 2.7 and above due to limited support in ``paho-mqtt`` for TLS in Python 2.6.
-Also: the old style of receiving data via PubNub_ is deprecated.
+Also: the old style of receiving data via PubNub_ has been removed from the relayr API_ and this code base.

 Switch a device's LED on/off